 Teammates observe with horror as stroke demonstrates triple extension in the rowing stroke.
 [Row2k]

 The Olympic lifts have an additional sport-specific requirement that is not shared by rowing.
 As the lifter reaches full triple extension in the propulsive phase, they enter what is referred to as the “third pull,” in which the athlete reverses the direction of their body and pulls under the bar to catch the bar across their shoulders in the clean-and-jerk, or overhead in the snatch.
 The athlete then performs a bottom position front squat or overhead squat to complete the lift.
-Check out this image sequence to see what I mean.
 This allows the lifter to lift significantly more weight than if they simply expected the bar to float to their shoulders or overhead following triple extension.
 This is another key feature of training the Olympic lifts that is utterly dissimilar to the rowing stroke.
 The propulsive phase of Olympic lifts lasts only until the athlete reaches triple extension, at which point they enter rapid flexion against an external load to receive the bar.
 The propulsive phase of the rowing stroke lasts from the catch until the finish, at which point the blade is unloaded and flexion occurs very gradually (relative to propulsion) as the athlete enters the recovery phase of the stroke.

 Even if we ignore the “third pull,” and only focus on the propulsive phase power application, we still see marked differences in power application between the rowing stroke and Olympic lifts.
 The Olympic lift force curve is more similar to what we might expect from a single sculler or small boat, characterized by more gradual force application due to the slower speed and higher per-stroke load.
 Rowers in larger, faster, team boats with a lighter per-stroke load will tend to have a force curve characterized by high early drive force, peaking around 40 percent of the drive.
 This is a crucial skill for faster-moving team boats, so that all rowers apply power simultaneously and effectively.
 Below are three force curves for the rowing stroke, Olympic clean, and Olympic snatch, to demonstrate this difference in propulsive power application.